Wesley1808/AdvancedChat/README.md

 ### Commands

-- `/advancedchat reload` - Reloads the configuration file and all the chat channels.
+- `/advancedchat save | reload` - Saves / Reloads the configuration file and all the chat channels.

 - `/chat <channel>` - Lets you switch between chat channels that are availabe to you.

 - `/chat <channel> <message>` - Lets you send a message in the specified channel, without switching.

+- `/reply <message> | /r <message>` - Sends a private message to the last player you messaged.

 - `/ignore <player> | /unignore <player>` - Ignores / Unignores the specified player.